 Ultimately you can spend days, even weeks coming up with the perfect business name.
 There is no such thing – Think Google, Uber or Blackberry.
 It’s your overall brand and image that will make or break your business name so try not to overthink this part of the process.

-My best advice is to think about the problem that you solve, who you help, and some feelings that you want to invoke in your potential clients and do some brainstorming around those.
+My best advice is to think about the problem you solve, who you help, and some feelings you want to invoke in your potential clients and brainstorm around those.
 Once you’ve come up with a name you love, see if the URL is available and then do a google search on the name.
 If the name does not seem to be linked to anyone else, grab that URL and register your name.
 Then you are off to the races!